saezlab/CellNOptR/2_usage.md

 # Examples

-*Example 1* is a Toy model Example as described in the documentation report of the [CellNOptR](https://bioconductor.org/packages/release/bioc/vignettes/CellNOptR/inst/doc/CellNOptR-vignette.pdf) package.
+The following is a Toy model Example as described in the documentation report of the [CellNOptR](https://bioconductor.org/packages/release/bioc/vignettes/CellNOptR/inst/doc/CellNOptR-vignette.pdf) package.

-## Example
 Initially we call our useful packages and then load the data and the prior knowledge.

 ```R